 You survived the infant stage and now it’s time for the real fun to begin.
-Crawling, walking, talking, throwing, biting – you name it, he’s doing it (or at least trying to).
-Living with a toddler in the early months of his third year can sometimes feel like non-stop action.
-He throws his peas, you pick them up.
-He bites his sister, you tell him “No.” And while there are certainly lots of bright spots in the day when parenting a toddler, there are also plenty of times when he really tests your patience.
+Crawling, walking, talking, throwing, biting – you name it, they're doing it (or at least trying to).
+Living with a toddler in the early months of their third year can sometimes feel like non-stop action.
+They throw their peas, you pick them up.
+They bite their sister, you tell them “No.” And while there are certainly lots of bright spots in the day when parenting a toddler, there are also plenty of times when they really tests your patience.

 Parents of toddlers can help make life a whole lot easier for themselves by determining which rules to set ahead of time, and by establishing a plan for enforcing them.
-But before you decide on the house rules, it’s important to know what Baby is able to understand and what kind of support he’ll need as he learns to stick to those rules.
+But before you decide on the house rules, it’s important to know what Baby is able to understand and what kind of support they'll need as they learn to stick to those rules.

 What you need to know before establishing rules

 - Short attention span: Children at this age still have a fairly short attention span, so focusing on a few rules with consistent consequences works best.
 It’s also a good idea to keep the words you use simple and easy to understand when teaching the rule.

 - Identify ahead of time: As early as possible, start letting them know which of their actions aren’t okay.
 If you can lay some groundwork before you introduce the rules, they will be able to grasp the concept quicker.

 - Teach and re-teach: That short attention span mentioned above will force you to remind and re-teach often.
 When you teach your toddler a new rule or direction, there is a good chance they will forget the other two rules you taught them the day before.
 It’s important to go over the rules often and ask them to explain to you in their own words exactly what you’re asking from them.